Data annotation attributes

 A custom validation attribute in .NET is a class that inherits from the ValidationAttribute abstract class and overrides the IsValid method.
 This method is called when the attribute is applied to a property and the property’s value is being validated.

-In the IsValid method, you can define your custom validation logic.
-If the validation fails, you return a ValidationResult object with an error message.
-If the validation passes, you return ValidationResult.Success.
+In the IsValid method, implement the validation logic.
+When validation fails, return a ValidationResult with an error message; when it succeeds, return ValidationResult.Success.

 @using System;